lyellread/cs427-final-project/proposal/colleyc_detjensr_readly_cs427_proposal.md

 - `dec`
   - Decrypts specified archive into original files using a private key from `keygen`
 - Written report
   - Description of functionality
   - Cryptographic properties
   - Security proofs

 # Project Impact

 This program will absolutely benefit the wider community, should we be permitted to open-source it after the class.
-This handy utility can be used with more ease than the existing GPG encryption tools to quickly encrypt data.
+This utility will be easier to use than the existing cumbersome-but-powerful GPG encryption suite for quickly encrypting data.

 This will also be a great project to demonstrate to possible employers or to list in a personal portfolio.
-While it is not a novel invention, per-se, it marginally improves the ease of use of in-terminal simple data encryption, while keeping the scope of this tool minimal in order to limit feature-creep.
-The thorough documentation of the project will compliment this, making the result a compelling simple example of work quality.
+While it is not a novel invention *per-se*, it should improve the ease of use of in-terminal simple data encryption, while keeping the scope minimal to reduce feature-creep.
+This will serve as a simple yet compelling example of work quality.

 In a similar manner, we plan to compose detailed documentation and document the code in-line such that it is simple for future cryptography students to use our code or algorithms as a basis for future projects or for learning about proving the security of block ciphers.

 # Grading Expectations

-Our project will merit a good grade if it meets the specifications laid out in this document.
-Specifically, these criteria can be broken down into the following categories:
+Our project will merit a good grade if it meets the criteria detailed above.
+Specifically:

-- **Project Documentation**: A complete set of documentation for each component, algorithm and an explanation of the security threat models and guarantees for each.
+- **Project Documentation**: A complete set of documentation for all components.
+  - Explanation of the security guarantees and thread models for the algorithms used
   - Documentation in-line within the code produced as part of this project
   - Documentation of `enc`, `dec` and `keygen` to explain command line arguments to end users.
 - **`enc`, `dec`**: Encryption and decryption programs that make use of keys generated within `keygen` to encrypt or decrypt the contents of provided files, following the specifications and security guarantees laid out in the documentation.